didicayu/Distributed_Computing_Project_1/README.md

 ### 2. Adjust the Number of Partitions in `create_multiple_topic`

+It is worth noting that for normal execution (i.e **without** the Actuate Delay Exercise), the Kafka topic is created with **1 partition**.
+Else we want as much partitions as the number of replicas.

 To configure the Kafka topic with **1 partition** instead of the default (e.g., 6):

 1. Open the script that contains the `create_multiple_topic` function.